-UK leader asks EU for Brexit extension until June 30
+EU urges Brexit ‘flextension’ as UK pursues shorter delay

-LONDON (AP) — British Prime Minister Theresa May on Friday requested a further Brexit extension from the European Union until June 30 to give the U.K. breathing rooms since it currently scheduled to leave in just one week.
+LONDON (AP) — British Prime Minister Theresa May Friday sought to delay Brexit until June 30 to avoid a crash-out in one week’s time, but a key European Union leader suggested an even longer pause in the difficult divorce proceedings.

-In a letter to European Council President Donald Tusk, May said that “the United Kingdom proposes that this period should end on 30 June, 2019” and agreed to make contingency plans to take part in European Parliament elections in late May.
+In a letter to European Council President Donald Tusk, May seeks an extension until June 30 and agreed to make contingency plans to take part in European Parliament elections in late May if necessary.

-Tusk on Friday proposed a longer time frame.
-He urged the 27 remaining EU nations to offer the U.K. a flexible extension of up to a year to make sure the nation doesn’t crash out of the bloc in a chaotic and costly way.
+Tusk proposed a longer time frame.
+He urged the 27 remaining EU nations to offer the U.K. a flexible extension of up to a year to make sure the nation doesn’t leave the bloc in a chaotic and costly way.

-Two EU officials, who requested anonymity because they weren’t authorized to disclose information before it was made public, said that Tusk wants a one-year “Flextention” and get it approved at next Wednesday’s EU summit.
+Two EU officials, who requested anonymity because they weren’t authorized to disclose information before it was made public, said that Tusk wants a one-year “flextention” and hopes to get it approved at next Wednesday’s EU summit.

-Such a move would mean that the U.K. needs to take part in the May 23-26 European elections, something which the U.K. prime minister has long argued against.
+Such a move would mean that the U.K. needs to take part in the May 23 to May 26 European elections, something which the U.K. prime minister has long argued would not be in either side’s interest.

+The elections pose a substantial stumbling block because Britain would be expected to take part, if it is still an EU member, so its people have representation in the European Parliament.
+Officials worry the legitimacy of European institutions could be jeopardized if the population of a member state is not involved in the process.

 Any extension to the deadline will need unanimous approval from the 27 remaining EU nations.
 French President Emmanuel Macron has thus far seemed cautious about giving Britain more time, saying the EU cannot be held hostage by Britain’s political deadlock over Brexit.

-The complex maneuvering comes as Britain’s Parliament considers legislation designed to prevent a “no-deal” departure from the EU currently set for April 12.
+If any EU nation refuses to back an extension, Britain will be expected to leave as scheduled on April 12.
+The complex maneuvering comes as Britain’s Parliament considers legislation designed to prevent such a “no-deal” departure.

-There are concerns that an abrupt departure could lead to economic slowdown and a breakdown in food and medical supplies as border checks and tariffs are added overnight.
+There are concerns that an abrupt exit without an agreed withdrawal deal could lead to economic slowdown and a breakdown in food and medical supplies as border checks and tariffs are added overnight.

+Massive traffic jams would also be expected on highways leading to major ferry ports as previously open borders were tightened with more identity and passport checks.

 Britain’s upper House of Lords is set to resume debate on the measure Monday.
 It was endorsed earlier by the lower House of Commons by just one vote.